 ACER Assessment Categories

 ACER assessments cover a wide range of categories, including:

 - Language Assessments

 ACER Vocational Selection Assessments

 Five tests exist within the ACER VST, but generally candidates only have to take three of the following five tests (depending on the job role you’re applying for):

-- ACER verbal reasoning - this consists of two types of verbal reasoning questions.
+1. Verbal reasoning test - this consists of two types of verbal reasoning questions.
 The first is where you will be given passages of texts that you’ll have to answer questions on.
 The second will present you with a flow chart detailing a task and again, you will be asked to answer questions on it.

-- ACER quantitative reasoning / numerical reasoning - this test examines your numerical and mathematical skills.
+3. Numerical reasoning test - this test examines your numerical and mathematical skills.

 The ACER CSPA aptitude test is most commonly used in Australia, and again consists of five test types.
 Cleverly, the test adapts to your capability level based on how you have answered the previous questions.
 The five test types include: